 Amongst non-generation consumers, the average amount of curtailment possible is about 37.5%.

 These results suggest that demand curtailment is an option worth pursuing in order to maximise the efficient usage of pipeline capacity.
 Interview respondents generally reported some interest in the possibility of curtailing gas usage in exchange for compensation.

 Concept Consulting has amended its gas supply and demand study to include an analysis of the demand on the Maui pipeline north of the Mokau compressor.
 Gas Industry Co has commissioned this addition in response to feedback on the original report.
 This analysis is contained in Appendix D of the revised report (note that the rest of the report remains unchanged).
 The analysis develops projections for annual and peak day demands on the Maui pipeline north of the Mokau compressor station, taking account of trends in generation demand, coal prices, and carbon dioxide prices.

 The modelling tool has been updated to include the Maui pipeline analysis.
 To download the model, visit: https://docs.google.com/folder/d/0B8Fpt8nHFgDZdU1VbzZ6M0pLcjA/edit The model consists of an Excel file and a supporting Access database.
 The files are compatible with Excel 2007 (and above) and Access 2007 (and above).

-Click ‘Download'.
+After you have clicked on the file name, you will need to click 'Download'.
 A window may appear stating it is too large to be scanned - click 'Download anyway'.